KlaraElmegaard/SocialGraphs_HP/index.markdown

 The terminology of wrttien material can roughly be interpreted with wordclouds.
 Wordclouds gives a quick overview of which words that apears at most in a given text.
 The wordclouds for the combined text of all character pages, books and movies are showed below respectively.

+You have guessed it?
+Of course "harry" and "potter" are two of the most common.

+Actually many of the words are meaningful in the different wordsclouds and it is almost clearly to see which wordcloud that reflects each of the sources (also withour thee titles).
+While the wordcloud for the character pages showing many words that are connected to magic, the characters and the universe overall, the two other wordclouds showing a lot of verbs, releted to what the characters/actors do.